Journey to the Past: Writing and recording

 Ahrens and Flaherty completed writing the song in one day, during what the lyricist described as "a burst of energy".
 Originally, American actress and singer Liz Callaway, who was known for her work on Broadway at the time, had only been hired to record demo tapes for the film until she impressed studio executives and was ultimately cast as Anya's singing voice, in lieu of actress Meg Ryan who provides the character's speaking voice.
 After Flaherty played the new song for her and the producers, the songwriters had Callaway record a demo of it shortly following a lengthy recording session.
-"Journey to the Past" was recorded at The Hit Factory recording studio in New York City after they had just finished recording "A Rumor in St. Petersburg” and “Once Upon a December”, making "Journey to the Past" the third song recorded for the film.
+"Journey to the Past" was recorded at The Hit Factory recording studio in New York City after they had just finished recording "A Rumor in St. Petersburg" and "Once Upon a December", making "Journey to the Past" the third song recorded for the film.
 Although tired from the previous recording session in addition to it having been quite late in the evening, Callaway recorded the demo in one take, for which Flaherty accompanied her on piano.
 Ahrens recalled that she, Flaherty and Callaway immediately knew the song would be included in the film.
 According to Flaherty, everyone instantly loved "Journey to the Past", and the producers immediately decided to designate it as their next recording session.
 Flaherty had not had enough time to notate the song properly apart from a rough lead sheet used to teach the singer.
-Nonetheless, orchestrator Bill Brohn was able to transcribe the song into full orchestration after hearing Flaherty record the song onto a tape recorder "note for note".
+Orchestrator Bill Brohn was able to transcribe the song into full orchestration after hearing Flaherty record the song onto a tape recorder "note for note".
 Callaway recalled recording the song until 1:00 am, with no one leaving until it was finally completed.
 The length of final note was held unintentionally; Callaway had simply forgotten at what point she was supposed to release the note, for which she apologized profusely and asked to re-record.
 However, Flaherty was impressed by Callaway's ability to sustain the note and insisted that it remain in the song.